zoltanzseli/ngx-cron-editor/README.md

 ## History

-It is a fork of the  vincentjames501's [angular-cron-gen](https://github.com/vincentjames501/angular-cron-gen) for AngularJS 1.5+ and claudiuconstantin's [cron-editor(https://github.com/claudiuconstantin/cron-editor)].
+The ngx-cron-editor is a fork of the vincentjames501's [angular-cron-gen](https://github.com/vincentjames501/angular-cron-gen) for AngularJS 1.5+ and claudiuconstantin's [cron-editor(https://github.com/claudiuconstantin/cron-editor)].

 **The main additions of this fork is support for Angular 8+ and material design.**